madmurphy/libconfini/MANUAL.md

 Unicode case folding were performed on key names during string comparisons.
 If you lived in Europe you could look up for such key using its lower case “ini”, while if you lived in Turkey you would have to use the lower case “ını” to find it.
-So the only solution in this context is to consider Unicode characters out of the ASCII range always as case-sensitive.
-For this reason, **libconfini** (and probably any senseful INI parser) will never perform case folding of Unicode characters out of the ASCII range within key and section names.
+So the only solution is to consider Unicode characters out of the ASCII range always as case-sensitive.
+For this reason, **libconfini** (and probably any judicious INI parser) will never perform case folding of Unicode characters out of the ASCII range within key and section names.

 It must be said that most Unicode characters do not possess a lower and upper case, and most characters outside of the ASCII range could theoretically appear